gianlucabertani/Objective-Zip/README.md

 Version 0.8.3:

 - Finally used correctly the 64 bit APIs.
 Thanks to Nathan Moinvaziri for advicing.
-- Updated test code to zip & unzip up to 6.3 GB.
+- Updated test code to zip & unzip up to 5 GB.
+- Added tests with unzip & check of zip files create with Mac OS X 10.8 and Windows 7.

 Version 0.8.2: